CJTozer/CJTozer.github.io/README.md

 To deploy:

-* Just commit - GitHub does all the work!
+* Run `hexo deploy`, which will upload the latest site to the `master` branch of this repo.